Learn with the League: Free Speech in Public Education

 https://us02web.zoom.us/j/86386095005?pwd=JLbZ5xbe1CGKPx2hNkPGRZuIzLU8cg.1

-Joanne Tubbs has over three decades of experience in education policy, legislation, and educator preparation.
-Joanne is the Director of Educator Preparation Programs at Iowa State University.
-She has also served as the Iowa Department of Education's Lead Consultant for the Board of Educational Examiners, curriculum director in Des Moines Public Schools, and classroom teacher.
+Joanne Tubbs is a seasoned education professional with over three decades of experience in education policy, legislation, and educator preparation.
+She currently serves as the Director of Educator Preparation Programs at Iowa State University.
+Prior to her current role, Joanne spent 13 years at the Iowa Department of Education, serving as the Lead Consultant for the Board of Educational Examiners.
+Her career also includes leadership roles in Des Moines Public Schools, where she worked as a curriculum director, and earlier as a classroom teacher in central Iowa.
 Joanne holds a Bachelor’s degree in Education from Iowa State University, a Master’s degree in Music Education, and a second Master’s in School Administration, both from Drake University.

 Presented in partnership with Ames Public Library and League of Women Voters of Ames & Story County.